 Dingo’s, a lesbian-owned restaurant and bar is THE place to be on Thursday nights. http://www.dingosonline.com/.
 The margaritas and lime chicken enchiladas are not to be missed.

-The newest club for girls and boys of all genders is Holocene.
+The newest club for party people of all genders is Holocene.
 The second Sunday of the month from 4-9pm is dedicated to women-loving women.

 Haven serves the best coffee in town (Stumptown) has live music and a great atmosphere.